etcluvic/hsscommons/README.md

 This repository contains code modified for the HSSCommons project by CANARIE.
 It acts as an overlay to the [HUBzero CMS](https://github.com/hubzero/hubzero-cms) code to customize HUBzero for use by HSSCommons.****

-The HSSCommons git repository consists of two main branches: `test` and `prod`.
+The HSSCommons git repository consists of two main branches: `test` and `h2.2.22`.

 The `test` branch is associated with the [test instance of the HSSCommons site](https://test.hsscommons.ca).